 The Mexican-American War of the 1840s, precipitated by border disputes and the U.S. annexation of Texas, ended with the military occupation of Mexico City by General Winfield Scott.
 In the subsequent treaty, the United States gained territory that would become California, Nevada, New Mexico, Arizona, Utah, and parts of Wyoming and Colorado.
 In this highly readable account, John S. D. Eisenhower provides a comprehensive survey of this frequently overlooked war.

 John S. D. Eisenhower was a brigadier general (Army Reserves), a U.S. ambassador to Belgium during the Nixon administration, and the author of numerous works of military history and biography.
-The son of Dwight D. Eisenhower, he lived in Maryland.
+He lived in Maryland.
+Dwight D. Eisenhower was his father.

 Published by Random House May 01, 2013| 448 Pages| ISBN 9780307827685